 3. Commercial Invoice

-4. Bill of Lading (Sea) / Air waybill (Air) / Road or Rail consignment note (Road/Rail)
+4. Bill of Lading (sea) / Air waybill (air) / Road or Rail consignment note (road/rail)

 5. Certificate of Origin

 This is a document that used to identify the country of manufacture of the products being imported.
-Amongst others, the origin of the goods may impact the customs tariff payable according to trade agreements between South Africa and the country of origin.
+Among others, the origin of the goods may impact the customs tariff payable according to trade agreements between South Africa and the country of origin.

 To talk to an expert about the documentation required for your specific goods, click here.